nmwsharp/recipes/content/post/texas trash.md

 +++

-## Ingredients
+# Ingredients

-1 small can CHOPPED black olives (maybe more?)
+- 1 small can chopped black olives
-1 small can green chiles
+- 1 small can green chiles
-2 large tomatoes - chopped
+- 2 large tomatoes (diced)
-4 or 5 green onions - chopped
+- 4 green onions (chopped)
-3 Tbsp Olive Oil
+- 3 Tbsp Olive Oil
-1 1/2 tsp Garlic salt
+- 1 1/2 tsp Garlic salt

-## Directions
+# Directions

-Mix and chill
+Mix and chill.

 Serve with tortilla chips.

+# Notes

 Lately I have been adding some black pepper and using a combination of roma and regular tomatoes.
 You need to have juice so you can't use all